Arakan: Etymology

-According to Aananda Candra Inscription inscripted in 8th Century CE, Arakan Region was mention as Arakkhadesha by Ananda Candra King.
+According to Aananda Candra Inscription inscripted in 8th Century CE, Arakan Region was mention as Arakkhadesha(အာရက္ခဒေသ) by Ananda Candra King.

 In early 15th Century CE, Niccolò de' Conti, a Venetian merchant and explorer mentioned Arakan as Rachani in his book the travels of Nicolo di Conti (c.
 A.D.
 1396–1469) as recorded c.
 A.D.
 1445 by Poggio Bracciolini.

 Portuguese records spelled the name as Arracao.
 The name was spelled as Araccan in many old European maps and publications.
 The area constituted Arakan Division under British rule in Burma.
 The name “Arakan” State was in use until 1989 when the military government of Burma changed the Latin spelling name to Rakhine State.

 Geography

 The Arakan Mountains seen from Maungdaw District by the banks of the Naf River.

 The region known in Europe as Arakan is the 350 mile-long eastern coastal shore of the Bay of Bengal.
 It comprises a long narrow strip of land and stretches from the banks of the Karnaphuli River on the border of the Chittagong Hills area in Bangladesh in the north to Cape Negrais in the south.

-The Arakan region is shaped like a crescent around the eastern Bay of Bengal.
+The Arakan region is shaped moreover like a crescent around the eastern Bay of Bengal.
 Its geography is wider in the north and becomes narrower southward.
 It is about 90 mile wide at its broadest.
 The Arakan Mountains (also called Arakan Yoma), a range that forms the eastern boundary of the region, isolates Arakan from the rest of Myanmar.
 The coast has several sizable large islands and multiple small islands and islets including Ramree Island, Cheduba, three Baronga Islands and Kun Chaung Island.

 Arakan has a tropical monsoon climate (Köppen Am) with a dry season from mid-November to mid-April and an extreme monsoonal wet season from mid-April to mid-November.
 Between June and August when monsoonal winds drive saturated air onto the high Arakan Yoma, most of the region receives over 1,000 mm of rainfall per month.

 The region's principal rivers from north to south are: